 1. Ensure that your policies are fully inclusive of LGBT people

-This includes pensions, parental leave, health insurance and relocation allowances.
+This includes pensions, family and leave policies, health insurance and relocation allowances.
 You should make sure your policies explicitly mention LGBT people.

 2. Get people involved across your organisation